paulina-grunwald/paulina-grunwald/README.md

 ![Personal Interests](assets/header_interests.svg)

-- 🎨 **Artist**: I'm an intermediate-level acrylic painter, focusing on wildlife and landscapes.
+- 🎨 **Artist**: I'm an acrylic painter, focusing on wildlife and landscapes.
 - 🧘‍♀️ **Wellness**: Passionate about biohacking, supplements, and wellness optimization.
 - 🌍 **Multilingual**: I speak multiple languages and love connecting with people from different cultures.

 ---

-> "The best way to predict the future is to invent it." — **Alan Kay**
+> "The gap between 'stuck' and 'solved' is usually one more search, one more coffee, one more try."

 ---